 18 to 75

 10-, 15-, 20-, 25-, 30-, 35-, 40-year terms

-Considering the low competitive rates, wide range of coverage amounts and multiple available term lengths, Classic Choice Term is a terrific first choice for many shoppers.
+Considering the low rates, and wide range of coverage amounts and term lengths, Classic Choice Term is a terrific first choice for most people.
 Not many insurers offer coverage amounts as high as $50 million, or term lengths as long as 40 years.
 Anyone who needs a lot of coverage for a long time can get it from Protective.

-There’s also an option that controls the distribution of the death benefit.
-This rider makes the death benefit taxable, so we do not recommend you add it to your policy unless you think the beneficiary can’t handle or will misuse one lump sum.
+There’s also a rider that controls the distribution of the death benefit.
+This option makes the death benefit taxable, so we do not recommend you add it to your policy unless you think the beneficiary can’t handle or will misuse one lump sum.

 Accelerated death benefit rider.
 Included at no extra charge, this rider can kick in if you have been diagnosed with a terminal illness and are expected to live only six months.
 You can use up to 60 percent of the policy’s death benefit or $1 million, whichever is less.
 Also known as a terminal illness benefit.

 Accidental death benefit rider.
 This provides coverage that pays an additional death benefit if you die from an accident.
 Applicants aged 18 to 60 are eligible for the rider, and coverage and premiums end at age 65.
 Additional coverage can range from $1,000 to $250,000 up to your policy’s face value.

 Children’s term life rider.
 Instead of buying individual policies for each child, this rider covers natural, adopted, and stepchildren, ages 15 days old through 18 years old.